Branzz/DiscreteMath/README.md

 - - -

-The entire class of discrete math I took as a library.
+The entire class of discrete math I took as a library (and some more)

 ⭐ - Favorites / most impressive

 * Combinatorics
 * Expressions
+  * Drawer (like desmos) ⭐
+    * Declare variables and functions
+    * Automatically adjusts precision
+    * Real-time render scaling
+    * Deep exception detection
   * Functions / Operators
   * Simplifier ⭐
   * Derivatives ⭐